You have started your art blog.

 - For the people who are looking for facts, use a bold headline will bullet points.
 You will please the reader because you are respecting their time.
-They were searching for an answer, and you provided it for them without them having to find the answer.
+They searched for an answer, and you provided it for them without them having to find the answer.
 You made it easy for them.

-- For the scanners, make it easy for them to skim the article while being able to absorb the content.
+- For the scanners, make it easy for them to skim the article while absorbing the content.
 Keep the sentences and paragraphs short.
-Use BOLD to highlight key points.
+Use BOLD to highlight critical points.

 - For the conclusion readers, always include a summary or conclusion of your content on the bottom of the page.

 - For your loyal readers, make it personal and entertaining for your loyal followers.

 Create a content calendar with a strategy for posting different types of blog posts.

 - List posts